Chapter 41 : Year 5: The going away party

 “He will,” said Bill sternly.
 “They both will.”

-“Can you please just tell me something?
+“Can you please just talk to me about something?
 To get my mind off it?”

 Bill nodded, grabbed her arm and pulled it gently, making her take a few steps to the side.
 Now that Hagrid and an awkward-looking Neville were no longer blocking her way, Ginny noticed that the guest of honour herself was lying on the grass in front of everyone, her long blond hair spread out on the grass as she looked up at the firework show.